Top 6 Features You Should Consider in Industrial Switch Use

 Network data transmission generates an inevitable delay, but industrial networks emphasize deterministic delivery of transmitted data to ensure the proper operation of important and wide-scale management such as traffic control.
 So when you purchase new switches, some advanced features are needed to consider to build the desired network.

 QoS (Quality of Service) allows industrial switches to improve the performance of critical network traffic by prioritizing traffic or data flow according to its importance.
-With IGMP snooping, industrial switches can automatically forward multicast traffic to the links that have solicited them, which optimizes multimedia traffic delivery and ensure a netter network experience.
+With IGMP snooping, industrial switches can automatically forward multicast traffic to the links that have solicited them, which optimizes multimedia traffic delivery and ensures a better network experience.
 VLANs allow a switch to logically group devices and isolate traffic between these groups, which can increase security measures and decrease network latency.

-Connectivity is very important for projects in harsh conditions, like transportation, oil and gas, and city surveillance, hence the compatibility between industrial Ethernet switches and various devices is required.
+Connectivity is very important for projects in harsh conditions, like transportation, oil and gas, and city surveillance, hence compatibility between industrial Ethernet switches and various devices is required.
 For example, in metro rail compartments, there are various devices, such as surveillance cameras, VoIP phones, and other IP devices, on-board vehicle control, and monitoring systems, all of which need to connect with industrial switches.
-Therefore, managed industrial switches that are compliant with IEEE 802.3af/at PoE standards are demanded in these industries because they are compatible with various devices and can match the power required by all the devices.
+Therefore, managed industrial switches that are compliant with IEEE 802.3af/at PoE standards are demanded in these industries because they are compatible with various devices and can match the power required by all devices.

 Figure2: Smart PoE+ 802.3at/af Support